spencertipping/tau/doc/pi.md

 `φ<γ>` should be available within π contexts so we can define map functions that consume ηs and produce γs.
 It's fine if they are escaped, e.g. with an explicit `γ` prefix.

+**NOTE:** we actually define the parser as `φ<π → γ>` because we often use π to create new γs that are then added to the τ environment.

 ## `φ<η → η>`
 There are a number of cases where we have η values that need to be transformed in a simple way as they move between γs.
 For example, we might want to rearrange tuple elements or cons up a new tuple by duplicating a value.
 Other common operations include: